 - Track 2-6Pregnancy & Neonantal Vaccines

-- Track 3-3Hepatitis in dentistry
+- Track 3-1Heteroresistance in multidrug-resistant Gram-negative pathogens

 - Track 4-1Emergence of New Infections

 - Track 4-2Increase in Opportunistic Infections

 - Track 4-3Lack of Treatments of Neuroinfectious Diseases

 - Track 4-5Undiagnosed CNS Infections

 Facilitating innovation and access to health technologies remains a key strategy in combating infectious diseases in low- and middle-income countries (LMICs).
 However, a gulf between paying markets and the endemicity of such diseases has funded to the dearth of R&D in summit these public health needs.
 While the pharmaceutical industry views evolving economies as capable new markets, most of the world’s poorest bottom billion now resides in middle-income countries a fact that has complicated tiered access provisions.
 Residing, product expansion partnerships specifically those including academic organisations and small corporations find marketable prospects in pursuing even ignored infections and a developing pharmaceutical sector in BRICS countries offers hope for a native base of innovation.